 Graveyards are inherently creepy for some, but they can also be educational and even serene.
 A number of cemeteries across the state offer tours that run the gambit from the historic to the chilling.

 During the day, the Sleepy Hollow Cemetery (pictured) offers a tour focusing on Washington Irving and the Legend of Sleepy Hollow as well as one focusing on all the important people buried there.
-After dark, there are tours by lantern-light like "Murder & Mayhem" and "The Good, the Bad and the Unusual."
+The cemetery is currently closed to the public, but there are tours by lantern-light like "Murder & Mayhem" and "The Good, the Bad and the Unusual" available for advanced purchase.

 The Grand Torchlight Tours of Mount Hope Cemetery include intriguing stories from Rochester's history, as do twilight and daytime themed tours that focus on the luminaries who are interred there, like Frederick Douglass and Susan B. Anthony.